jshuadvd/LongRoPE/README.md

 Testing across various LLMs and tasks requiring long contexts has validated LongRoPE's efficacy.
 The method significantly maintains low perplexity across evaluation lengths from 4k to 2048k tokens, achieves above 90% accuracy in passkey retrieval, and delivers accuracy comparable to standard benchmarks within a 4096 context window

 ![LongRoPE](/images/longrope_comparison.jpg)

-## Note: This repository is a work in progress and is not yet ready for production use.
-Please refer to the paper for more details

 ### Potential implementations